|Status||Undergraduate Students||Graduate Students|

 - Students with mobility disabilities or those who work with personal assistants;

 - Students following a strict medication or treatment regimen;

 - Students with significant energy limitations;

-- Federal Pell Grants: federal regulations require that Federal Pell Grant funds be prorated based on the number of credits taken, and that the student financial aid budget is reduced accordingly.
-For additional information regarding Federal Pell Grants, please visit Financial Aid at http://financialaid.uconn.edu/Grants.
+- Federal regulations require that Federal Pell Grant funds be prorated based on the number of credits taken, and that the student financial aid package is reduced accordingly.

-- Federal Stafford Loan program: to borrow under the Federal Stafford Loan program, or to have a previous loan deferred, students must be enrolled for a minimum of 6 credits.
-For additional information regarding the Federal Stafford Loan program, please visit Financial Aid at http://financialaid.uconn.edu/Loans.
+- To borrow under the Federal Stafford Loan program, or to have a previous loan deferred, students must be enrolled for a minimum of six credits.

-- Students seeking certification of full time status should contact the Registrar’s office at (860) 486-3331 or email@example.com.
+- Students seeking verification of enrollment status should contact Records and Enrollment Services in the Office of the Registrar at (860) 486-3331 or http://registrar.uconn.edu/contact-us/.

 - Students are encouraged to inform their academic advisors if they are approved for this accommodation in order to assist with course planning each semester.

-Any questions regarding this policy and procedure should be directed to Jennifer Lucia, Associate Director, at (860) 486-2020 or firstname.lastname@example.org.
+Any questions regarding this procedure should be directed to Jennifer Lucia, Associate Director, at (860) 486-2020 or email@example.com.